Ogg3/CheckArroyo/README.md

 # Tips

-I recomend using something like AXIOM to parse the conversation if you just want text messages, its much easier to read than in my HTML reports.
+I recomend using something like AXIOM to parse the conversation if you just want text messages, its much easier to read than in my HTML reports.\

-# Databases of interest

-## iPhone
-arroyo - messages\
-contentmanagerDb.db - linking files to conversations\
-primary.docobjects - linking usernames to IDs\
-cachecontroller - linking files to users

-## Android
-media_packages - metadata of pictures and videos\
-arroyo - messages

-# How it works

-## Arroyo.db
-Arroyo is where conversations are stored.
-For every message there is a message_type where 1 is a regular text message.
-If it is not a text message there is a chance a key is stored in the message_content blob.
-The blob can be decoded as a raw protocol buffer.
-With the help of parser3.py from ALEAP the blob can be decoded.
-The key is 21 in length.

-## Contentmanagerdb.db

-This is where files are linked to a message.
-Sometimes there is just one key for one file, however with snaps there are multiple sub keys which is linked to for exapmle the layer file, the media content, a thumbnail file.

-## primary.docobjects

-Here usernames can be linked to snapchat IDs, it can also show the participants of a conversation.
+Check out the wiki for more info :)